brady-lamansky-gtt/readmetesting/README.md

 ## About The Project

 SecurityNinja is a python-based web scraping tool used to evaluate the security of a Wordpress website.
 The project parses through a Google Sheet containing entries that have a url, username, and key to scan the website.
-Results are then emailed to the user connected to the Wordpress website, informing them of plugins that need to be updated.
+A list of plugins that need to be updated is generated and then sent to the corresponding email on the Google Sheet.

 ## Requirements

 ### Google Sheet
+   Create a Google Sheet with the following columns of data:
+   - website url
+   - username
+   - application password
+   - Email Address
+   - LastChecked (default to 0)

    Variable(s):
    ```sh